gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 intra-node parallelism, typically multithreading.

-Combining OpenMP with MPI creates an additional overhead especially when running separate multi-threaded PME nodes.
+Combining OpenMP with MPI creates an additional overhead especially when running separate multi-threaded PME ranks.
 Depending on the architecture, input system size, as well as other factors, MPI+OpenMP runs can be as fast and faster already at small number of processes (e.g. multi-processor Intel Westmere or Sandy Bridge), but can also be considerably slower (e.g. multi-processor AMD Interlagos machines).
 However, there is a more pronounced benefit of multi-level parallelization in highly parallel runs.

-Separate PME nodes
+Separate PME ranks
 ^^^^^^^^^^^^^^^^^^

-On CPU nodes, particle-particle (PP) and PME calculations are done in the same process one after another.
+On CPU ranks, particle-particle (PP) and PME calculations are done in the same process one after another.
 As PME requires all-to-all global communication, this is most of the time the limiting factor to scaling on a large number of cores.
-By designating a subset of nodes for PME calculations only, performance of parallel runs can be greatly improved.
+By designating a subset of ranks for PME calculations only, performance of parallel runs can be greatly improved.

-OpenMP mutithreading in PME nodes is also possible.
+OpenMP mutithreading in PME ranks is also possible.
 Using multi-threading in PME can can improve performance at high parallelization.
 The reason for this is that with N>1 threads the number of processes communicating, and therefore the number of messages, is reduced by a factor of N.
 But note that modern communication networks can process several messages simultaneously, such that it could be advantageous to have more processes communicating.

-Separate PME nodes are not used at low parallelization, the switch at higher parallelization happens automatically (at > 16 processes).
-The number of PME nodes is estimated by mdrun.
+Separate PME ranks are not used at low parallelization, the switch at higher parallelization happens automatically (at > 16 processes).
+The number of PME ranks is estimated by mdrun.
 If the PME load is higher than the PP load, mdrun will automatically balance the load, but this leads to additional (non-bonded) calculations.
-This avoids the idling of a large fraction of the nodes; usually 3/4 of the nodes are PP nodes.
+This avoids the idling of a large fraction of the ranks; usually 3/4 of the ranks are PP ranks.
 But to ensure the best absolute performance of highly parallel runs, it is advisable to tweak this number which is automated by the :ref:`tune_pme <gmx tune_pme>` tool.

-The number of PME nodes can be set manually on the :ref:`mdrun <gmx mdrun>` command line using the ``-npme`` option, the number of PME threads can be specified on the command line with ``-ntomp_pme`` or alternatively using the ``GMX_PME_NUM_THREADS`` environment variable.
+The number of PME ranks can be set manually on the :ref:`mdrun <gmx mdrun>` command line using the ``-npme`` option, the number of PME threads can be specified on the command line with ``-ntomp_pme`` or alternatively using the ``GMX_PME_NUM_THREADS`` environment variable.
 The latter is especially useful when running on compute nodes with different number of cores as it enables